redhat-et/ai-observability/rhelai/README.md

 Grafana is accessible at `http://ip-addr-local-host:3000`.
 From the Grafana UI, enable the PCP plugin.
 After the PCP plugin is added, use the `Add new Datasource` button to search for `PCP-*` Datasources.
-Add the PCP-Valkey Datasourse and and from there, import the listed Valkey dashboards.
+Add the PCP-Redis Datasourse and and from there, import the listed Redis dashboards.
 Similarly, the PCP-Vector Datasource can be added and its dashboards imported.